 What progress are we making?

-- Residential indoor LCD has been declining over the past few years.
+- Residential indoor water usage (litres per person per day) has been declining over the past few years.

 - Peel's Water Efficiency Plan and residents' use of more water–efficient fixtures and appliances are making a positive difference.